rp-27/melquiaden/content/posts/predicting-the-next-football-superstar.md

 ## Superstars: The Story of Performance and Valuation

-Arguably the biggest superstar of modern football, Lionel Messi has been at the pinnacle of the footballing world for almost the entirety of his 16-year career, topping every metric used to determine such things: market value, awards, wages, trophies, and even merchandising sales.
+Arguably the biggest superstar of modern soccer, Lionel Messi has been at the pinnacle of the soccer world for almost the entirety of his 16-year career, topping every metric used to determine such things: market value, awards, wages, trophies, and even merchandising sales.
 But it all started when he stepped onto the pitch for Barcelona for the first time in the fall of 2004 and quickly proved to be a once-in-a-lifetime talent.
 As the world watched the phenom, other clubs realized that they had a problem - and potentially an opportunity - on their hands.
 Widespread recognition inevitably followed his astounding ability, the natural result of an unnatural talent.

 As seen across sporting industries, superstardom sits precariously on top of both performance and valuation.
 Valuations themselves represent a measure of the player’s value in the marketplace, speaking directly to their utility on the pitch.
 But it often includes the effects of a player's star power, media presence, and international recognition.
 The variables, however, are catalyzed and sustained by performance and can be considered mediator variables between performance and valuation; ultimately pointing to performance as the main predictor of a player's valuation.